auth0/docs/articles/logout/index.md

 * The URLs provided to the **Allowed Logout URLs** list are case-sensitive, so the URL used for logouts must match the case of the logout URL configured on the dashboard.
 Note, that the scheme and host parts, are case-insensitive.
 For example, in `http://www.Example.Com/FooHoo.html`, the `http://www.Example.Com` is case-insensitive, while the `FooHoo.html` is case-sensitive.

 ::: note
-If you are working with social identity providers such as Google or Facebook, you must set your `Client ID` and `Secret` for these providers in the **Auth0 Dashboard** for the logout to function.
+If you are working with social identity providers such as Google or Facebook, you must set your `Client ID` and `Secret` for these providers in the [Dashboard](${manage_url}) for the logout to function.
 :::

 #### Facebook Users